Kenner82/Kickstarter_Analysis/README.md

 # Analyzing Kickstarter Data With Excel

 ## Purpose
-Evaluate the outcomes of Kickstarter campaigns based on launch date and financing goals to determine ideal conditions for launching a successful compaign.
+Evaluate the outcomes of Kickstarter campaigns based on launch date and financing goals to determine ideal conditions for launching a successful campaign.

 ## Analysis